ProjectAliceDev/the-angel-returns/README.md

 [![Build Status](https://travis-ci.org/ProjectAliceDev/the-angel-returns.svg?branch=nova-scotia)](https://travis-ci.org/ProjectAliceDev/the-angel-returns)

-> This is the for the branch `ralsei`, dedicated to the developments of Project Nova and Project Scotia.
-To get started with quick development on Nova/Scotia, you can get started with [your own Gitpod workspace](https://gitpod.io/#https://github.com/ProjectAliceDev/the-angel-returns/tree/nova-scotia) or [use an existing one](https://c53bfdb0-f2e1-45e2-bcb5-cfa29a105200.ws-us.gitpod.io/
+> Branch `ralsei` is dedicated to the open-concept demo of a potential story rewrite for _The Angel Returns_ as well as better implementations of AliceOS into the game.
+If you want to review or make changes, you can get started with [your own Gitpod workspace](https://gitpod.io/#https://github.com/ProjectAliceDev/the-angel-returns/tree/ralsei).
-) (hosted by Marquis Kurt).

 It's spring break!
 Join the Literature Club girls in an exciting one-week adventure as they visit Angelhouse, the spiritual successor to Joey Drew Studios!
 Solve fun minipuzzles and have a good time with the girls.
 Just remember that `<DATA EXPUNGED>`.